THE UNDERVIEW SERIES

 • The Trail of Tears:

-Ride a section of the Northern Route of the Trail of Tears, ending at the Cane Hill Witness Tree.
+Ride a section of the Northern Route of the Trail of Tears.
 Along the way, we trace stories of Cherokee survival and federal removal, riding through land that remembers what we’ve tried to forget.
-This is a journey of honoring and listening
+This is a journey of honoring and listening.
+Route options include roundtrip in Northwest Arkansas or Round-Trip from Pea Ridges to Cane Hill.

 Price Per Person – $149/ PP